mvolkmann/blog/src/flutter.md

    The product ID should be unique across all of your apps, so it is recommended for it to begin with the app name.
    It can contain underscores and periods, but not hyphens.
+   The product ID must be used as the product identifier in RevenueCat.
 1. Click the "Save" button in the lower-right corner
 1. Click the "Activate" button in the lower-right corner